TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

            the clicked one expands.

-         - *newRecordLinkAddTitle* (boolean) Adds the title of the foreign\_table to the “New record” link.false: “Create new”true: “Create new <title of foreign\_table>”, e.g. “Create new address”
+         - *newRecordLinkAddTitle* (boolean) Adds the title of the foreign\_table to the "New record" link.false: "Create new"true: "Create new <title of foreign\_table>", e.g. "Create new address"

          - *newRecordLinkPosition* (string) **Deprecated** : use
            *levelLinksPosition* instead

          - *levelLinksPosition* (string) Values: 'top', 'bottom', 'both', 'none' –
-           default: 'top'Defines where to show the “New record” link in relation to the child records.
+           default: 'top'Defines where to show the "New record" link in relation to the child records.

          - *useCombination* (boolean)This is only useful on bidirectional relations using an intermediate table with attributes.
-In a “combination” it is possible to edit the attributes AND the related child record itself.If using a foreign\_selector in such a case, the foreign\_unique property  **must** be set to the same field as the foreign\_selector.
+In a "combination" it is possible to edit the attributes AND the related child record itself.If using a foreign\_selector in such a case, the foreign\_unique property  **must** be set to the same field as the foreign\_selector.